-The Tourism and the Arts workgroup identified four projects aimed at enhancing the quality of life within the Region and to attract increase tourism.
-These projects include: Finger Lakes Museum Discovery Campus; Frontier Field; The Strong and Toy Industry National Halls of Fame; and a Winery Based Wastewater Treatment System project.
+The Tourism and the Arts workgroup identified three projects aimed at enhancing the quality of life within the Region and to attract increase tourism.
+These projects include: Eastman School of Music renovations; Seneca Park Zoo expansion and renovation; and a new inn at Bristol Mountain Winter Resort.

-The Science Technology and Advanced Manufacturing Park in Genesee County; Genesee Biogas; and Seneca BioEnergy were identified as the Transformative Priority Projects in the area of Industrial Development.
-These projects will help to expand infrastructure at strategic industrial sites within the Region.
+The Science Technology and Advanced Manufacturing Park in Genesee County was identified as the Transformative Priority Project in the area of Industrial Development and the Unither Pharmaceuticals was identified as the Transformative Priority Project in the area of Life Sciences.

-Higher Education & Workforce Development projects that were identified included: Keuka College Center for Business Analytics and Health Informatics; Roberts Wesleyan College NextGen Sciences Initiative; and the St. John Fisher College Integrated Science and Health Sciences Building.
+Higher Education & Workforce Development projects that were identified included: Roberts Wesleyan College's Smith Science Center; St John Fisher College's Wegmans School of Pharmacy; Keuka College's Center for Business Analytics and Health Informatics; along with Monroe Community College's Applied Technologies Center; Middle Skills Advanced Manufacturing Secondary Education; and the Regional Veterans Service Center.
 Each of these projects will help improve the capability of the Region to meet the need for skilled workers within the Region.